-As part of their role, the designated teacher will:
+As part of their role, the designated teacher will :

-Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after children are quickly and effectively responded to Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.
+- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.

-11.11 Substance Abuse
+13.7 Substance Abuse

 As a school we provide drug education as part of our PSHE Jigsaw curriculum.
-If needed, school works with the appropriate agencies and services will be accessed.
+If needed, the school works with the appropriate agencies and services will be accessed.
 We work in partnership with the child and parents/carers.
+We raise awareness with parents/carers about the risks from drugs and alcohol via information on our website.
+Staff receive awareness training as part of regular safeguarding training.

-11.12 Trafficking and Modern Day Slavery
+13.8 Trafficking and Modern Day Slavery

-Staff are made aware of this as an issue with safeguarding training and referrals will be made to the police or First Response Hub where there are safeguarding concerns for children.
+Staff are made aware of this through regular safeguarding training and referrals will be made to the police or First Response Hub where there are safeguarding concerns for children.
+The DSL, Helen Frampton, has attended specific training.